 Refer-a-friend marketing on the other hand, is a strategy that any subscription box business can leverage.

 Table of Contents

 Also known as referral marketing or affiliate marketing, refer-a-friend marketing is essentially word of mouth on steroids.
-Before I forget, it’s worth mentioning, if you’re a blogger we also have our own influencer program, this is a good example of what we’re talking about.
+Before I forget, it’s worth mentioning, if you’re a blogger, we also have our own influencer program, which is a good example of what we’re talking about.

 The aim is to give your existing subscribers an incentive to go out and spread the word about your subscription box.
 For every new subscriber they bring in, they get to claim a reward — which could be in the form of money, merchandise or a discount.

 If you’re wondering how exactly refer-a-friend marketing can benefit your subscription box business, here are the four key benefits of referral marketing to consider.

 The most obvious benefit of refer-a-friend marketing is that your existing subscribers will suddenly become much more than just a stereotypical customer.